anirudhkaushik2003/Skin-Cancer-Experiments/Readme.md

 ### **Procedure**
  - For this experiment we will be constructing a 3 class classifier which will specialize in melanoma screening
- - To this end we use the classifier from [the previous experiment](#melanoma-vs-dysplastic-nevi-2) for the first stage of classification between melanoma and melanocytic nevus
+ - ~~To this end we use the classifier from [the previous experiment](#melanoma-vs-dysplastic-nevi-2) for the first stage of classification between melanoma and melanocytic nevus~~ We finetune an imageNet pretrained model for melanoma vs melanocytic nevus classification
  - We then train another binary classifier between melanoma and seborrheic keratosis
  - An decision making system is used to act as the screener which combines the above classifiers to screen for melanoma
  - **The learning rate is reduced to 0.0001**